Look-Out Sister

-Look-Out Sister is a 1949 film featuring Louis Jordan.
-Directed by Bud Pollard, it is a satirical, Western-themed musical and "horse opera".
-The film was produced by Astor Pictures.
+Look-Out Sister is a 1948 film featuring Louis Jordan, directed by Bud Pollard for Astor Pictures.
+It has been described as a satirical, Western-themed musical and "horse opera".
 John E. Gordon wrote the story.
-The film remains in existence and is available online.

 Jordan performs numerous songs in the film.
-The plot features Louis Jordan as a burnt out musician who heads to a sanitorium to recover and the dreams of going out west to a dude ranch.
+The plot features Louis Jordan as a burnt out musician who heads to a sanatorium to recover and the dreams of going out west to a dude ranch.
 A poster for the film advertises it as including 11 great song hits and features the tagline "when he's not singin' he's shootin, when he's not shootin" he's lovin'.
 Louise Franklin plays a featured role in the film.

-The film was directed by Bud Pollard and Louis Jordan.